Soft Plastics Recycling

 Circular Plastics Partnerships

-At Close the Loop, we believe the solution lies not in collecting more waste — but in creating circular systems which focus on shared responsibility, where councils, brands, and recyclers work together to keep materials in use.
+At Close the Loop, we believe the solution lies not in collecting more waste, but in creating circular systems which focus on shared responsibility, where consumers, councils, brands, and recyclers work together to keep materials in use.

-That’s why we’re prioritising partnerships with Victorian councils, local industry first, for circular soft plastics recovery, one that can later expand nationwide and develop & integrate into a lighthouse model with other recyclers.
+That’s why we’re prioritising partnerships with Victorian Councils for circular soft plastics recovery, which can later expand nationwide and be developed and integrated into a lighthouse model with other recyclers.

-In this model, partners deliver soft plastics for recycling, and in return, commit to purchasing recycled outputs like TonerPlas® and rFlex®.
+In this model, partners deliver soft plastics for recycling and, in return, commit to purchasing recycled outputs such as TonerPlas® and rFlex®.
 This mass-balance approach ensures transparency, market stability, and measurable environmental outcomes.

 The Challenge